AAUGS-DP-Biosciences-and-Drug-Research/Master_PDF/README.md

 # Doctoral Programme in Biosciences and Drug Research

-Welcome to the Doctoral Programme in Biosciences and Drug Research at **Åbo Akademi University**.
+### Welcome to the Doctoral Programme in Biosciences and Drug Research at **Åbo Akademi University**.
----

-## Major Subjects in the Programme

-- Biochemistry
-- Cell Biology
-- Environmental and Marine Biology
-- Drug Development
-- Pharmacy

----
+This document contains some useful information about our doctoral program.

 If you are new to Finland or Turku, you may find this helpful:
 📘 [ÅAU Survival Guide (2023–2024, PDF)](https://www.abo.fi/wp-content/uploads/2024/05/survival_guide_2023-2024.pdf)